-The finance leases terms range from 5 to 18 years.
+The finance lease terms range from 5 to 18 years.

-The average effective interest rate charged during the financial year is 7.49% (2010: 19.25%) per annum.
+The average effective interest rate charged during the financial year is 7.54% (2011: 7.49%) per annum.
 Interest rates are fixed at the contract date.
 As at the end of the financial year, the fair values of the Group's finance lease obligations approximate their carrying amounts.